Research

 Parents Anonymous® Group (Rating 3, Relevance to Child Welfare) in The California Evidence-Based Clearinghouse for Child Welfare.
 This premier Clearinghouse with scientific review and clinical relevance lists evidence-based programs based on published, peer-reviewed research ensuring that the best interventions are available and utilized highlights Parents Anonymous® in 5 Program Areas with the Highest Relevance to Child Welfare: 1.
 Parent Partner Programs for Families, 2.
 Parent Training Programs, 3.
 Prevention of Child Abuse and Neglect (Primary) Programs, 4.
 Prevention of Child Abuse and Neglect (Secondary) Programs and 5.
 Interventions for Abusive Behavior.

-“The Impact of Parents Anonymous® on Child Safety and Permanency”, Children and Youth Services Review, May 2021.
-Cynthia Burnson, Sarah Covington, Bertha Arvizo, Jun Qiao, Evident Change and Elizabeth Harris, Lodestar Center for Philanthropy and Nonprofit Innovation.
-The study found that parents who participated in Parents Anonymous® were significantly less likely to experience new referrals and new substantiated referrals to the child welfare system within a year of finishing the program than parents who did not participate in the program.
-The odds of a parent who finished the program experiencing a new substantiated referral were one third as high as those of parents who did not attend the program.
-While Parents Anonymous® serves a wide variety of parents, most participating parents from those two California counties are at high risk of repeated system involvement and have considerable histories in the child welfare system.
-Taken in context, the study findings indicate that the program could help reduce the likelihood of system involvement even for this high-risk group.
-This study adds to previous studies over the past 51 years showing Parents Anonymous® leads to better outcomes for families.
+“The Impact of Parents Anonymous® on Child Safety and Permanency” study found that parents who participated in Parents Anonymous® were significantly less likely to have new referrals or substantiated referrals to the child welfare system within a year of completing the program compared to those who did not participate.
+Parents who completed the program had one-third the likelihood of experiencing a new substantiated referral compared to non-participants.
+While Parents Anonymous® serves a range of parents, many participating families in the two California counties studied have prior interactions with the child welfare system.
+Within this context, the study findings suggest that the program supports families in strengthening safe and stable environments for children, potentially reducing the need for further system involvement.
+This study builds on over 55 years of research demonstrating that Parents Anonymous® contributes to positive outcomes for families.

 Study Demonstrates Child Abuse and Neglect Prevention and Treatment